morarupasukaru/gamebooks-assistant/README.md

 Credits
 * Ravenmore for the map image (used as favicon); see for http://opengameart.org/content/fantasy-icon-pack-by-ravenmore-0
-* JamesWhite for the dice image; see http://opengameart.org/content/dice-4
 * SBB for the Web/JS framework used to build the initial version of the game; see https://github.com/SchweizerischeBundesbahnen/esta-webjs
 * Authors of all these cool libraries&tools like Angular JS, Bootstrap, Webpack, etc.